top of page

 When this is done, they also need to develop a safe and effective deprescribing plan that considers the patient’s specific needs and preferences.

-Medication Regimen Simplification.
+• Medication Regimen Simplification.

-Utilizing Geriatric Pharmacy Services.
+• Utilizing Geriatric Pharmacy Services.

-Geriatric pharmacy services offer specialized care for older adults.Â
+Geriatric pharmacy services offer specialized care for older adults.

-Pharmacists who specialize in geriatrics have a deeper understanding of the unique challenges faced by the elderly population.Â
+Pharmacists who specialize in geriatrics have a deeper understanding of the unique challenges faced by the elderly population.

-They can conduct comprehensive medication reviews for older adults, screen them for adverse drug reactions, and help simplify their medication regimens.
+They conduct comprehensive medication reviews for older adults, screen them for adverse drug reactions, and help simplify their medication regimens.

-Addressing Social Factors.
+• Addressing Social Factors.

-Social factors, such as poverty, limited access to healthcare, and lack of social support, can contribute to polypharmacy in older adults.Â
+Social factors, such as poverty, limited access to healthcare, and lack of social support, contribute to polypharmacy in older adults.

-Pharmacists can play a role in addressing these factors by collaborating with community organizations and healthcare providers.Â
+Pharmacists play a vital role in addressing these factors by collaborating with community organizations and healthcare providers.

-For example, pharmacists can work with community health centers to provide medication counseling and education to underserved populations.Â
+For example, pharmacists work with community health centers to provide medication counseling and education to underserved populations.

-Pharmacists can also collaborate with social workers to offer social support services, such as home healthcare or meal delivery, which is critical for older adults with limited mobility due to age or health conditions.
+Pharmacists also collaborate with social workers to offer social support services, such as home healthcare or meal delivery, which is critical for older adults with limited mobility due to age or health conditions.

 Conclusion

-A proactive approach to medication management is vital to reducing the risk of polypharmacy in older adults.Â
+A proactive approach to medication management is vital to reducing the risk of polypharmacy in older adults.

-Remember, the goal should be patient safety.
+Remember, the primary goal is patient safety.

 READ MORE: THE REVOLUTIONIZING ROLE OF COMMUNITY PHARMACISTS IN PUBLIC HEALTH